naobservatory/mgs-pipeline/README.md

    * Read ID to Kraken output and cleaned read

 * `alignments/`: Output, alignment data that will later back the dashboard.
-   * Ex: `SRR21452137.alignments.tsv.gz`,
+   * Ex: `SRR21452137.hv.alignments.tsv.gz`,
+         `SRR21452137.human.alignments.tsv.gz`
    * Compressed TSV
+   * One record for each read that Bowtie2 was able to map back to a genome in its DB.
+   * We run this twice: once with a standard human genome DB ("human"), and again with a custom DB of human-infecting viruses ("hv").
-   * One record for each read that Bowtie2 was able to map back to a known human-infecting virus.
-Note that we've set the quality score to the minimum and you likely want to filter some of these out based on a combination of alignment score and trimmed read length.
+   * Note that for the HV DB we've set the quality score to the minimum and you likely want to filter some of these out based on a combination of alignment score and trimmed read length.
    * Non-collapsed reads will appear twice, one for the forward read and then one for the reverse.
    * Columns: